David Gergen

-David Richmond Gergen (born May 9, 1942) is an American political commentator and former presidential adviser who served during the administrations of Richard Nixon, Gerald Ford, Ronald Reagan, and Bill Clinton.
-He is currently a senior political analyst for CNN and a professor of public service and the founding director of the Center for Public Leadership at the Harvard Kennedy School.
-Gergen is also the former editor at large of U.S. News & World Report and a contributor to CNN.com and Parade Magazine.
-He has twice been a member of election coverage teams that won Peabody awards—in 1988 with MacNeil–Lehrer, and in 2008 with CNN.
+David Richmond Gergen (May 9, 1942 – July 10, 2025) was an American political commentator and longtime presidential adviser who served during the administrations of Richard Nixon, Gerald Ford, Ronald Reagan, and Bill Clinton.
+He was later a senior political analyst for CNN and a professor of public service and the founding director of the Center for Public Leadership at the Harvard Kennedy School.
+Gergen was also the former editor at large of U.S. News & World Report and a contributor to CNN and Parade Magazine.
+He was twice a member of election coverage teams that won Peabody awards: in 1988 with MacNeil–Lehrer (now PBS News Hour), and in 2008 with CNN.

 Gergen joined the Nixon White House in 1971, as a staff assistant on the speech-writing team, becoming director of speechwriting two years later.
 He served as director of communications for both Ford and Reagan, and as a senior adviser to Clinton and Secretary of State Warren Christopher.
-He graduated with honors from Yale and Harvard Law School, and has been awarded 27 honorary degrees.
+He graduated with honors from Yale University and Harvard Law School, and was awarded 27 honorary degrees.

 Early life

-David Gergen was born in Durham, North Carolina, to John Jay Gergen, the chairman of the mathematics department at Duke University from 1937 to 1966, and Aubigne Munger (née Lermond).
-He is the youngest of four children, and one of his brothers, Kenneth J. Gergen, is a psychologist and professor at Swarthmore College.
-One of his other brothers was Stephen L. Gergen.
+David Gergen was born on May 9, 1942, in Durham, North Carolina.
+His parents were John Jay Gergen, the chairman of the mathematics department at Duke University from 1937 to 1966, and Aubigne Munger (née Lermond).
+He was the youngest of four children.
+One of his brothers, Kenneth J. Gergen, is a psychologist and professor emeritus at Swarthmore College in Swarthmore, Pennsylvania.

 Education

-Gergen was educated at Durham High School, a former public high school in his hometown of Durham, North Carolina, where he edited the school newspaper, Hi-Rocket.
+Gergen was educated at Durham High School, a former public high school in his hometown of Durham where he edited the school newspaper, Hi-Rocket.
 After high school graduation, he went to Yale University, from which he earned his B.A. degree in American studies in 1963, and was a member of the Manuscript Society.
-At Yale, he was managing editor of the Yale Daily News, whose staff at the time included future senator Joe Lieberman, Stephen Bingham, Robert G. Kaiser, and Paul Steiger.
+At Yale, he was managing editor of the Yale Daily News, whose staff at the time included Joe Lieberman, Stephen Bingham, Robert G. Kaiser, and Paul Steiger.
 Gergen received his LL.B. degree from Harvard Law School in 1967 and married Anne Elizabeth Gergen, a native of London, England, the same year.

 Life and career

 For three summers, Gergen was an intern in the office of North Carolina Governor Terry Sanford, where he became deeply involved in civil rights efforts.
-Gergen has called this work his “most satisfying experience in public service.”
+Gergen called this work his "most satisfying experience in public service."
 He served in the U.S. Navy for three-and-a-half years and was stationed on a ship home-ported in Japan.
-Gergen writes in his book of his time as a damage control officer on a repair ship, USS Ajax: “Learning to control damage, it turned out, was the best possible preparation for my coming years in the White House”.
+Gergen wrote in his book of his time as a damage control officer on a repair ship, USS Ajax: "Learning to control damage, it turned out, was the best possible preparation for my coming years in the White House".